-Pipe rack is a very important part of process piping.
-A Pipe Rack can be defined as a steel-framed structure which supports and carry pipes inside the processing plant and transfer the fluid between equipment and storage facilities or utility areas.
+A pipe rack is a very important part of process piping.
+A Pipe Rack can be defined as a steel-framed structure that supports and carry pipes inside the processing plant and transfer the fluid between equipment and storage facilities or utility areas.

-While designing a pipe rack, there are two main factors in which a stress engineer should look into details.
+While designing a pipe rack, there are two main factors into which a stress engineer should look at details.
 Those are

 - Expansion loop design and placement and

 - Pipe rack loading to Civil for the rack design.